Kidney Disease In Cats

 Chronic Kidney Disease in Cats

 Unlike the cause of acute cases, the cause of chronic kidney disease is not always clear-cut.
 Infections and blockages found in acute cases can sneakily be attributed to chronic cases as they can be responsible for wearing down the kidneys over time.
-Of course, there are other notable causes of chronic kidney disease in cats that can be linked to high blood pressure, multiple cancers and even problems with the thyroid.
+Of course, there are other notable causes of chronic kidney disease in cats that can be linked to high blood pressure, multiple cancers, and even thyroid problems.

 Symptoms of Kidney Disease in Cats

-Making yourself aware of the symptoms of kidney disease in cats will lead to the best possible prognosis and treatment plan.
+Making yourself aware of kidney disease symptoms in cats will lead to the best possible prognosis and treatment plan.
 Specifically, don’t delay taking your cat to the vet if any of the following symptoms become apparent.

 - Changes in Appetite